PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

 The equilibrium for the `OG-Core` model is broadly characterized as the solution to the model for all possible periods from the current period $t=1$ to infinity $t=\infty$.
 However, the solution algorithm for the equilibrium makes it useful to divide the equilibrium definition into two sub-definitions.

-The first equilibrium definition we charactersize is the {ref}`SecSSeqlb`.
+The first equilibrium definition we characterize is the {ref}`SecSSeqlb`.
 This is really a long-run equilibrium concept.
 It is where the economy settles down after a large number of periods into the future.
 The distributions in the economy (e.g., population, wealth, labor supply) have settled down and remain constant from some future period $t=\bar{T}$ for the rest of time $t=\infty$.

 The second equilibrium definition we characterize is the {ref}`SecNSSeqlb`.
 This equilibrium concept is "non-steady-state" because it characterizes equilibrium in all time periods from the current period $t=1$ to the period in which the economy has reached the steady-state $t=\bar{T}$.
 It is "non-steady-state" because the distributions in the economy (e.g., population, wealth, labor supply) are changing across time periods.